cosmastech/cosmastech.github.io/_posts/2026-07-22-ai-truisms.md

 ## AI is sometimes bad at code
 All of the same things humans do, AI does.
 It does it faster, requires an external LLM provider, and costs money per turn.

-## Agentic development feels very different [Consider removing]
-I'm not sure if it's different and it sucks, or it's just different and I don't like change.

 ## Writing instructions in English is hard
 Using English to prompt a stochastic genie to model business goals feels like trying to add pepper to a pot of soup, except I'm standing two stories above the kitchen.
 Sometimes I add too little, sometimes I add too much, sometimes I totally miss my target.